 On our last full day in Beijing, I woke up at 4:30 am to go on a solo trip to The Temple of Heaven.
 The night before, I did my research on how to get there and how much the whole trip would cost.
 I checked my cash and since I had more than enough, it was all systems go!

-I was sharing a room with my brother then so I did my best to quietly get dressed and leave without waking him up.
-My fear was that he wasn’t deep into his sleep yet because he normally sleeps at 3 or 4am, so it was a little tricky.
-But thanks to Mr. Sandman, I managed to get out with him still in slumber.
+I was sharing a room with my brother then, so I did my best to quietly get dressed and leave without waking him.
+I feared that he wasn’t deep into his sleep yet because he normally retires to bed at 3 or 4am.
+It was a little tricky, but thanks to Mr. Sandman, I managed to get out with him still in slumber.
 Yay!

 We stayed at the Holiday Inn Express in Dongzhimen.
 There was a train station nearby so commuting wasn’t a problem.
 I took the subway from Dongsishitiao to Tiantan East Gate station, with one transfer.
 (Thank you, Google maps!)
 I don’t remember what time I got there, but it was a little too early.
 The gates open at 6am, while the attractions open at 8.
 Once the park opened, I bought my ticket and went inside.

 The beauty that welcomed me filled my eyes with wonder.
 I was greeted by rows and rows of tall trees.
 I took a leisurely stroll and found many locals performing their morning exercise.

 Even though the temples and altars were still closed, there was so much to explore inside the park.

 It’s a wonderful place for alone time because of the calm surroundings.
 The scenery, the breeze, the scent —it was all perfect for reflection.

 I didn’t take as many pictures as usual because I was overwhelmed by the majesty of the place, but I consider myself lucky to have been able to capture this photo of an old couple that I crossed paths with.
 The woman was assisting her husband in walking.
 Seeing them filled my heart with joy.
 If you look close enough, you can find magic in the simple things.